There’s no one who can keep an office running quite like an executive assistant (EA).

 The retreat is $2,300 + GST per person, which is completely all-inclusive of accommodation, a jam-packed two-day program of workshops, talks and activities.
 Breakfast, morning tea, lunch and afternoon tea are all provided, plus a networking dinner on the Thursday night.

-The early bird tickets sold out in three days, but there are limited tickets still available, with bookings closing on 29 February.
+The early bird tickets sold out in three days, but there are limited tickets still available.

 “As EAs we tend to put ourselves last most of the time and this retreat is about making sure that you do continue on the path of development and training and make sure you check in with yourself to ensure that you are still passionate about what you do,” says Ursula.

 What: The Capital EA 2020 Executive Assistant Retreat

 When: 4 – 6 November 2020

 This editorial was created in partnership with Capital EA.
 For more information on sponsored partnerships, click here.